 - In July 2017, APRA released an information paper outlining its assessment on the additional capital required for the Australian banking sector to be considered 'unquestionably strong' as originally outlined in the FSI final report in December 2014.
-APRA indicated that in the case of the four major Australian DSIBs, this equated to a benchmark Common Equity Capital Ratio, under the current capital adequacy framework, of at least 10.5% from 1 January 2020. - APRA released its final requirements in relation to capital adequacy and credit risk capital requirements for ADIs in November 2021 for implementation from January 1, 2023 (APRA capital reforms).
-This follows the consultation process that began in December 2020 when APRA released a consultation paper regarding proposed changes to the capital framework for ADIs aimed at embedding "unquestionably strong" levels of capital, improving the flexibility of the framework, and improving the transparency of ADI capital strength.
-Key aspects of APRA's final requirements are: - increased alignment with internationally agreed Basel standards for non-residential mortgages exposures; - implementing more risk-sensitive risk weights for residential mortgage lending; - introduction of the Basel II capital floor that limits the RWA outcome for IRB ADIs to no less than 72.5% of the RWA outcome under the standardised approach; - improving the flexibility of the capital framework through the introduction of a default level of the countercyclical capital buffer ("CCyB") and increasing the capital conservation buffer ("CCB") for IRB ADIs.
-This will have the effect of increasing the Minimum Capital Ratio (incorporating the higher Combined Capital Buffers) from 8% to approximately 10 to 10.25%, although the final outcome is uncertain and subject to the finalisation of the APRA capital reforms requirements; - improving the transparency and comparability of ADIs' capital ratios, including by requiring IRB ADIs to also publish their capital ratios under the standardised approach; and implementing a minimum leverage ratio for IRB ADIs at 3.5%.
+APRA indicated that in the case of the four major Australian D-SIBs, this equated to a benchmark Common Equity Capital Ratio, under the current capital adequacy framework, of at least 10.5% from 1 January 2020. - APRA released its final requirements in relation to capital adequacy and credit risk capital requirements for ADIs in November 2021 for implementation from 1 January 2023 (APRA capital reforms).
+Key aspects of APRA's final requirements are: - increased alignment with internationally agreed Basel standards for non-residential mortgages exposures; - implementing more risk-sensitive risk weights for residential mortgage lending; - introduction of the Basel II capital floor that limits the

+RWA outcome for IRB ADIs to no less than 72.5% of the RWA outcome under the standardised approach;

+- improving the flexibility of the capital framework through the introduction of a default level of the CCyB and increasing the CCB for IRB ADIs.
+This has the effect of increasing the Minimum Capital Ratio (incorporating the higher Combined Capital Buffers) from 8% to approximately 10.25% (although it may be lower for a specific ADI given the CCyB only applies to Australian exposures); - improving the transparency and comparability of ADIs' capital ratios, including by requiring IRB ADIs to also publish their capital ratios under the standardised approach; and - implementing a minimum leverage ratio for IRB ADIs at 3.5%.
 APRA's "Leverage Ratio" compares Tier 1 Capital to the "exposure measure" (expressed as a percentage) as defined by APRA Prudential Standard APS110.
 It is designed as a non-risk based supplement or backstop to the current risk based capital requirements and is intended to restrict the build-up of excessive leverage in the banking system.

-APRA has indicated that the above changes will likely result in a decrease in RWA, but this will be offset by the increased capital allocation to the Combined Capital Buffers.
-APRA has also indicated that, as ADIs are currently meeting the "unquestionably strong" benchmarks, it is not APRA's intention to require ADIs to raise additional capital.
-Accordingly, APRA has therefore sought to calibrate the proposed capital requirements for ADIs, measured in dollar terms, to be consistent at an industry level with the existing "unquestionably strong" capital benchmarks for ADIs under the current capital framework.
-The impact of these proposed changes on individual ADIs (including ANZ), however, will vary depending on the final form of requirements implemented by APRA and outcomes of the applicable model accreditation process with APRA.
+APRA has indicated that the above changes will likely result in a decrease in RWA, but this would be offset by the increased capital allocation to the Combined Capital Buffers.
+APRA has also indicated that since ADIs are currently meeting the "unquestionably strong" benchmarks, it is not APRA's intention to require ADIs to raise additional capital.
+Accordingly, APRA is expected to calibrate the capital requirements for ADIs, measured in dollar terms, to be consistent at an industry level with the existing "unquestionably strong" capital benchmarks for ADIs under the current capital framework.
+The impact of these proposed changes on individual ADIs (including ANZ), will vary depending on the final form of requirements implemented by APRA.
+Additionally, APRA is still consulting on revisions to a number of Prudential Standards, being IRRBB (interest rate risk in the banking book), market risk and counterparty credit risk.